Three more cases in which Pakistani Christians accused of blasphemy

 About 200 kilometers from Islamabad, a 70-year-old Christian man was caught between two rival Sunni sects in Sargodha, when he painted a signboard fixed outside a mosque.
 Bashir Masih was hired to whitewash the walls of a mosque, including an iron signboard that had sacred Islamic words written on it.

 Masih is the only breadwinner of the family and earns a wage of about 300 rupees (roughly $3) a day by whitewashing.
-On October 1, he was hired to whitewash the walls of Jamiya Mosque, Zill-e-Nabi and to paint the signboard fixed outside it.
+On October 1, he was hired to whitewash the walls of Jamiya a Muslim place of worship, Zill-e-Nabi and to paint the signboard fixed outside it.
 While Masih was doing his work, several people gathered and beat him for doing this.
 They handed him to the police claiming that he had committed blasphemy against Islam by applying paint on the board that had sacred words written on it.
 According to the FIR [no. 442/14] lodged by Muhammad Arshad, one of the caretakers of the mosque:

 The mosque was constructed 18 years ago and is under the control of the Sunni Barelvi sect.
 Today … a man, whose name not yet known, holding a brush and paint, has removed the sacred words (by painting) from the iron signboard of the mosque.